wix-incubator/resolve-unpkg/README.md

 [![Build Status](https://travis-ci.org/wix-incubator/resolve-unpkg.svg)](https://travis-ci.org/wix-incubator/resolve-unpkg) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-The **Resolve-Unpkg** library helps you to keep the unpkg links up to date by patching the unpkg URLs with the package version installed in your environment.
+The **Resolve-Unpkg** library helps you to keep your unpkg links up to date by patching the unpkg URLs with the package version installed in your environment.
 The **Resolve-Unpkg** may be used in command line and as a webloader.

-**TLDR**
+**TL;DR;**

 > In CLI:
 > ```bash